Federal Foreign Office: Ottomans and the Armenians

 A nation with whom the Auswärtiges Amt was much concerned during the Imperial period was the Ottoman Empire, especially during the Armenian genocide.
 In 1915, the German ambassador to the Sublime Porte, Baron Hans von Wangenheim told the American ambassador to the Sublime Porte, Henry Morgenthau Sr.: "I do not blame the Turks for what they are doing to the Armenians...
 They are entirely justified".
 On September 28, 1915 Count Johann Heinrich von Bernstorff, the ambassador in Washington, D.C., stated to American journalists that reports of a systematic campaign of extermination against the Armenian minority in the Ottoman Empire were all "pure inventions", that these reports were all the work of British propaganda and no such campaign of extermination was taking place.
 Wangenheim's successor as ambassador to the Sublime Porte, Count Paul Wolff Metternich, was appalled by the Armenian genocide, and, unlike Wangenheim, Metternich was prepared to speak out against the genocide.
 In August 1916, the triumvirate known as the Three Pashas, which ruled the Ottoman Empire, informed the German government that if Count Metternich was not recalled, he would be declared persona non grata.
-Metternich was promptly recalled from Constantinople rather risk a public relations disaster which potentially could damage German-Ottoman relations in the middle of the war.
+Metternich was promptly recalled from Constantinople rather than risk a public relations disaster which potentially could damage German-Ottoman relations in the middle of the war.
 As the Ottoman Empire today would be considered a third world country with almost no modern industry, the Ottoman government was entirely dependent upon weapons from Germany to fight World War I, giving the Reich a powerful form of leverage to apply against the Ottomans on behalf of the Armenians if only the political will in Berlin had been present.
 In a 2015 speech, the German president Joachim Gauck apologized for his country's inaction, stating that those diplomats who protested against the Armenian genocide were "ignored" by the leadership of Auswärtiges Amt, who valued good relations with the Ottoman empire more than they did the lives of the Armenians.